boardstretcher/barebones-linux/README.md

 ```

 ## Downloading the Software
 Here we will download the Kernel and busybox sources.
-I have also included a CC logo as this text and project will be CC-BY licensed.

 **Download all of the required packages into /barebones/source**
 ```